Pharmacy vs Nursing? Which career field is right for you?

 That means everything from taking vital signs to administering medications.
 But it also includes tasks like educating patients on their conditions and providing emotional support.

-In addition to patient care, nurses also have other duties, like charting and documenting patient progress.
+In addition to direct patient care, nurses also have other duties, like charting and documenting patient progress.
 And they may be responsible for supervising other members of the nursing staff.

 Nurse work settings